BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-26-Introduction-to-Resurgence-Part-1.md

 # 1. Motivation

-The following is an incomplete list of the potential applications of resurgence theory.
+The following are some examples of potential applications of resurgence theory.

 -   Normal forms for dynamical systems
 -   Gauge theory of singular connections